 Enter a person's email or (for other Robin users) their name.
 We'll try to auto-complete names based on past events and current user lists within Robin.

 Find a space

 If your office has workplace services set up, you can add meeting services, like catering requests or A/V tech assistance, right from the event composer.
-If there are any meeting services included in the event, you'll see them included as invitees of the meeting as well.
+If there are any meeting services included in the event, you'll see them included as invitees to the meeting as well.
 You can learn more about how meeting services work here.

 Automatic conflict checks

 This event composer has a few extra tricks that make it easy to avoid room scheduling conflicts.
 Whenever you pick a time, Robin will automatically check to see if the room has a conflict and show you a "preflight" confirmation at the bottom of the window.
-If Robin knows of a fellow invitee's schedule conflict, it will also warn you of those too.
+If Robin knows of a fellow invitee's schedule conflict, it will warn you of those too.

 Book and check-in

-If you are booking an event that falls within the confirmation window a Book and Check-In Now button will replace the Book Now button.
-Automatically checking you into the event upon booking the event.
+If you are booking an event that falls within the confirmation window, a Book and Check-In Now button will replace the Book Now button automatically checking you into the event upon booking the event.